IuliiaKonovalova/school_app/README.md

     ```python
     import os

-      os.environ("SECRET_KEY", "Add a secret key")
+      os.environ['SECRET_KEY'] = 'Add a secret key'
-      os.environ("DATABASE_URL", "will be used to connect to the database")
+      os.environ['DATABASE_URL'] = 'will be used to connect to the database'
+      os.environ['DEBUG'] = 'True'
     ```

+    *During the development stage DEBUG is set to True, but it is important to Change it to False.*

 1. Run following commands in a terminal to make migrations:
     - `python3 manage.py makemigrations`